-As Transportation Network Companies Uber and Lyft grew their fleets across the U.S., they mobilized huge lobbying efforts to get states and cities to create new, unrestrictive rules and regulations.
+As Transportation Network Companies (TNCs) Uber and Lyft grew their fleets across the U.S., they mobilized huge lobbying efforts to get states and cities to create new, unrestrictive rules and regulations for them.
 The lobbyists argued that new technologies made current rules and regulations obsolete.
 Their efforts were quickly rewarded as nearly all the targeted states codified the TNC’s new business model with lax standards and little or no oversight.
 But soon, this new business formula presented cities with increases in accidents, assaults of passengers and drivers, and urban congestion.
 Affected cities now bore the cost of added traffic on streets, policing, criminal prosecution, plus the costs of hospitals and medical services for injured drivers because they had no work related insurance.
 In California and elsewhere the state legislatures and regulators either ignored these negative results or provided little help.
 Large municipalities were left to fend for themselves and some cities have now taken matters into their own hands.

 Uber & Lyft Score A Beachhead